 Now you know a little bit more about the place, you’re probably wondering what we thought!

-At first, we were expecting it to be a place that has been overhyped over the years but we actually really enjoyed it and it just about lived up to its expectations, it was bigger than we expected but parts of the walk, particularly the bushland sections, can get a bit repetitive – a few signs about the native plants/birds would be a great addition to break it up a bit.
+It was bigger than we expected but parts of the walk, particularly the bushland sections, can get a bit repetitive – a few signs about the native plants/birds would be a great addition to break it up a bit.

 I think a huge part of us enjoying it so much was due to how few tourists there were.
-We went in the knowledge that this was a crowded place, even in the winter.
+We arrived expecting it to be an overly crowded place, even in the winter.
 So being able to stand and view the pools without pushing through hoards of people was a really nice surprise.
-The experience would be completely different in the summer, I’m sure.

 Wai O Tapu mud pools